apache/fury/docs/protocols/java_object_graph_spec.md

 | fury header | object ref meta | object class meta | object value data |
 ```

-The data are serialized using little endian order overall.
-If bytes swap is costly, the byte order will be encoded as a
+The data are serialized using little endian byte order overall.
+If bytes swap is costly for some object,
-flag in data.
+Fury will write the byte order for that object into the data instead of converting it to little endian.

 ## Fury header